Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 ## The DE-10 is rated for up to 100°C operation and it doesn’t get nearly that hot.
 Do I really need a fan or heatsink?

-While 100°C is where the chips may begin to become damaged, high heat impacts more than just the health of the chip.
-On FPGA's, core stability can also be altered by temperature, so a number of cores with difficulty with timings (like ao486) benefit from having the chip at cooler temperatures.
+A number of complex cores (like ao486) benefit from having the chip at cooler temperatures, since heat can affect the tight timings they require.
+A fan is recommended to avoid any possible glitches, but you won't damage your DE10-Nano if you choose not to use one.